Abington Township, PA

 Stormwater Drainage through AWS (Edgehill/Tyson Reconstruction Project)

-The Edgehill Tyson Reconstruction Project includes storm water conveyance through the Ardsley Wildlife Sanctuary and the Ardsley Burial Park.
-Township staff and the STC continue to work closely with design and construction contractors to ensure that storm water is conveyed in a manner that preserves and enhances the woodlands.
+The Edgehill Tyson Reconstruction Project included storm water conveyance through the Ardsley Wildlife Sanctuary and the Ardsley Burial Park.
 As you walk through the sanctuary, you can now see the footprints for three drainage alignments associated with this project:

 - Enlarged basin near East Drive- the design features a larger retaining basin to capture and slow flows, while retaining mature woodlands between the basin and the railroad tracks.